donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/ethics.md

+#.
+Ethics and regulations

+## 1. Guidelines for deciding about the ethical review board

+## 2. Template informed consent forms

+## 3. Template information brochures

+## 4. Decision tree for Data Use Agreements

+## 5. Data Use Agreements

-## Ethics approval for research involving human subjects
+## 6. Ethics approval for research involving human subjects

+## 7. Appendix - overview of ethics review boards

+The Social Science faculty of the  has the

+The Faculty of Social Sciences at the Radboud University has its own [Ethics Committee](http://www.ru.nl/socialsciences/ethics-committee/ethics-committee/).

 There are 23 accredited METCs in the Netherlands that review medical/scientific research proposals.
 The majority are linked to an institution such as an academic medical centre or a hospital.